savob/savobajic.ca/content/projects/extracurricular/titan-v1.md

 reading = reading / readingToV;       // Divide by constant to convert the ADC steps to actual volts
 ```

-Knowing the battery's true voltage wasn't enought to determin the battery level since the voltage of the battery *does not* vary linearly with charge level.
+Knowing the battery's true voltage wasn't enough to determine the battery level since the voltage of the battery *does not* vary linearly with charge level.
 Each different battery chemistry has its own characteristic discharge curve.
 The discharge curve of an LiFePO4 battery I used is described [here](https://www.solacity.com/how-to-keep-lifepo4-lithium-ion-batteries-happy/).
 Note: the batteries referred to in the article use four (4) cells in series, the ones I was using only had three (3) so my voltages were all going to be 3/4 that of what was described there at the same charge level.

 {{< fig src="/images/titan-v1-LiFePO4-discharging.png" caption="Discharge curve for a 4S LiFePO4 battery" >}}